ipfs/ipfs-blog/src/_blog/ipfs-events-2024-survey.md

 ---
 title: Take the IPFS Events 2024 Survey Today!
-description: We need your help!
-Make your voice heard about upcoming IPFS Events.
+description: 'We need your help!
+Make your voice heard about upcoming IPFS Events.'
-author: 'The IPFS Events Team'
+author: ''
 date: 2023-09-18
 permalink: ''
 translationKey: ''